HL7/davinci-deqm/input/pagecontent/operations.md

 {:.note-to-balloters}

 <div class="new-content" markdown="1">
-This page lists the operations.
-TODO: add general introduction of this page.
+The list of operations defined by this implementation guide.
 </div>

 ### Operations